CrunchyData/pgbouncer_fdw/README.md

 ```
 CREATE USER MAPPING FOR pgb_admin SERVER pgbouncer OPTIONS (user 'pgb_admin', password 'supersecretpassword');
 ```

+5. Create the extension in the monitoring database
 ```
 CREATE EXTENSION pgbouncer_fdw;
 ```

-Grant necessary permissions on extension objects to the user mapping role
+6. Grant necessary permissions on extension objects to the user mapping role
 ```
 GRANT USAGE ON FOREIGN SERVER pgbouncer TO ccp_monitoring;